Congratulations and welcome to the Husky family!

-Here are five simple steps to keep you on track as you make your college decision.
+These five simple steps will keep you on track as you make your college decision.
 You can also download the Michigan Tech Welcome Brochure.

-1. MyMichiganTech is your personalized Michigan Tech website where you'll find your Enrollment Checklist to help with the next steps in the college decision process.
+1. MyMichiganTech is your personalized Michigan Tech website designed to help with the next steps in

-- If you were accepted prior to October 10, you will receive your acceptance packet and login information in early October.
+- If you were accepted prior to September 20, you will receive your acceptance packet and login information in mid-October.
 Access to MyMichiganTech is not available until this time.

 - Use the username and password on the Account Details sheet included in your acceptance packet.

 - Select the Change Password icon to set your official Michigan Tech password.
 You'll use this password to access MyMichiganTech and other campus computing resources, including your Michigan Tech email account.

 For more information, or to request a password reset, contact the Admissions Office at firstname.lastname@example.org or text 906-813-4035.